Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

 For a repairable system, there are three main categories of maintenance: \textbf{perfect maintenance}, \textbf{imperfect maintenance} and \textbf{minimal maintenance} \citep{Iung2005, Borgia2009}.
 If the status of the system after maintenance is the same as new and has the same failure rate, then the maintenance is \textbf{perfect} and the post-maintenance status is called \textbf{as good as new} (AGAN) \citep{Iung2005,Borgia2009,Bedford2001}.
 If the status of the system after the maintenance returns to the working order just prior to failure, then the maintenance is \textbf{minimal}, and the post-maintenance status is called \textbf{as bad as old} (ABAO) \citep{Iung2005,Borgia2009}.
 If the status of the system after maintenance is somewhere between ABAO and AGAN, then the maintenance is classified to be \textbf{imperfect} \citep{Iung2005}.

-Enlightened by the classification of maintenance, we accordingly give definitions to three types of remedial interventions: the \textbf{perfect remedial intervention}, the \textbf{imperfect remedial intervention}, and the \textbf{uncertain remedial intervention}.
-Here we use the name ``uncertain'' instead of ``minimal'' because the causal algebras we develop later in this article concern about quantifying the characteristics of the uncertainty of this type of intervention.
+To reflect these standard categories of maintenance, we accordingly give definitions to three types of remedial interventions: the \textbf{perfect remedial intervention}, the \textbf{imperfect remedial intervention}, and the \textbf{uncertain remedial intervention}.
+Here we use the name ``uncertain'' instead of ``minimal'' because the causal algebras we develop later in this article concern about quantifying the characteristics of the uncertainty associated with this type of intervention.

-Time-to-failure or time-to-maintenance can be well represented within a CEG and accommodated smoothly into its inferential framework.
-Barclay \textit{et.al} \citep{Barclay2015} introduced holding time distributions to the CEG so that the holding time depends only on the current and the receiving positions.
-This directly links the CEG into an associated semi-Markov process.
-Under this setting, we can manipulate both failure time distribution and probability of failure on CEGs.
-The bathtub curve is widely used to describe the change of failure rate of a machine in reliability \citep{Bedford2001}.
-In \citep{YuEntropy2021,Yu2022}, we have demonstrated how failure time distribution, and so failure rate, can be manipulated when there is an external intervention.
-This can be simply adapted to explain the effects of different remedies, see \citep{Yu2022}.
-For simplicity here, analogously to Pearl's \citep{Pearl2009} treatment of causal BNs we focus only on the algebraic development of causal effects on CEGs in terms of probability of system failure.

-We first make the following two assumptions before formalising the three types of remedial interventions. \begin{assumption} The idle (unmanipulated) CEG or the event tree is faithfully constructed with respect to the domain knowledge of a particular system so that every failure process or deteriorating process that may happen in this system can be identified on the tree and every root cause and symptom are well-captured by the semantics of the tree. \end{assumption}
+We first make the following two assumptions before formalising the concept of a remedial interventions. \begin{assumption} The idle CEG\footnote{The idle CEG is the CEG that represents a system which is not intervened or manipulated.} or the event tree is faithfully constructed with respect to the domain knowledge of a particular system so that every failure process or deteriorating process that may happen in this system can be identified on the tree and every root cause and symptom are well-captured by the semantics of the tree. \end{assumption}

-\begin{assumption} The system modelled by the CEG is repairable, and the AGAN status is reached when the root cause of the failure is completely fixed.\\ \end{assumption}
+\begin{assumption} The system modelled by the CEG is repairable, and the AGAN status is reached when the root cause of the failure is completely fixed. \end{assumption}

-For illustrative purpose, we create a new graphical framework integrating the failure process with the process of maintenance to demonstrate the differences between various types of the remedial intervention, see Figure \ref{fig:remedy}.
+For illustrative purpose, we create a new graphical framework integrating a failure process with the process of maintenance in order to demonstrate the differences between various types of the remedial intervention, see Figure \ref{fig:remedy}.